 Although Newera Ellia was in the wild state described when first discovered by Europeans, it is not to be supposed that its existence was unknown to the Cingalese.
-The name itself proves its former importance to the kings of Kandy, as Newera Ellia signifies 'Royal Plains.'
-Kandy is termed by the Cingalese 'Newera,' as it was the capital of Ceylon, and the residence of the king.
+The name itself proves its former importance to the kings of Kandy, as Newera Ellia signifies "Royal Plains."
+Kandy is termed by the Cingalese "Newera," as it was the capital of Ceylon and the residence of the king.

-Although the country is wild, and in many portions unvisited by Europeans, still every high mountain, and every little plain, in this wilderness of forest, is not only known to the natives of the adjacent low country, but has its separate designation.
-There is no feature without its name, although the immense tract of mountains are totally uninhabited, and the nearest villages are some ten or twelve miles distant, between two and three thousand feet below.
+However wild the country may be, and in many portions unvisited by Europeans, still every high mountain and every little plain in this wilderness of forest is not only known to the natives of the adjacent low country, but has its separate designation.
+There is no feature of the country without its name, although the immense tracts of mountain are totally uninhabited, and the nearest villages are some ten or twelve miles distant, between two and three thousand feet below.

-There are native paths from village to village, across the mountains, which, although in appearance no more than deer-runs, have existed for many centuries, and are used by the natives even to this day.
+There are native paths from village to village across the mountains, which, although in appearance no more than deer-runs, have existed for many centuries, and are used by the natives even to this day.
+The great range of forest-covered Newera Ellia mountains divides the two districts of Ouva and Kotmalie, and these native paths have been formed to connect the two by an arduous accent upon either side, and a comparatively level cut across the shoulders of the mountains, through alternate plain and forest, for some twenty-five miles.
+These paths would never be known to Europeans were it not for the distant runs of the hounds, in following which, after some hours of fatiguing jungle-work, I have come upon a path.
+The notches on the treestems have proved its artificial character, and by following its course I have learnt the country.

-The great range of forest-covered Newera Ellia mountains divides the two districts of Ouva and Kotmalee, and these paths have been formed to connect the two by an arduous ascent upon either side, and a comparatively level cut across the shoulders of the mountains, through alternate plain and forest for some twenty-five miles.
-These paths would never be known to Europeans were it not for the distant runs of the hounds, in following which, after some hours of fatiguing jungle work, I have come upon a track.
-The notches on the tree-stems have proved its artificial character, and by following its course I have learnt the country.
+There is not a path, stream, hill, or plain, within many miles of Newera Ellia, that I do not know intimately, although, when the character of the country is scanned by a stranger from some mountain-top, the very act of traversing it appears impossible.
+This knowledge has been gained by years of unceasing hunting, and by perseveringly following up the hounds wherever they have gone.
+From sunrise till nightfall I have often ploughed along through alternate jungles and plains, listening eagerly for the cry of the hounds, and at length discovering portions of the country which I had never known to exist.

-There is not a path, stream, hill, or plain within many miles of Newera Ellia, that I do not know intimately, although when the character of the country is scanned by a stranger from some mountain-top, the very act of traversing it appears impossible.
-This knowledge has been gained by years of unceasing hunting, and by perseveringly following up the hounds wherever they have gone. sunrise till nightfall I have often ploughed along through alternate jungles and plains, listening eagerly for the cry of the hounds, and at length discovering portions of the country which I had never known to exist island like Ceylon, which, in every portion, exhibits traces of former prosperity and immense population.
-Even these uninhabited and chilly regions, up to an elevation of 7,000 feet, are not blank pages in the book of Nature, but the hand of man is so distinctly traced, that the keen observer can read with tolerable certainty the existence of a nation long since passed away.
+There is a great pleasure in thus working out the features of a wild country, especially in an island like Ceylon, which, in every portion, exhibits traces of former prosperity and immense population.
+Even these uninhabited and chilly regions, up to an elevation of seven thousand feet, are not blank pages in the book of Nature, but the hand of man is so distinctly traced that the keen observer can read with tolerable certainty the existence of a nation long since passed away.